VectorMethods

 Why it fits media operations

-• Search can work across visual, spoken, and structured context instead of depending only on transcripts or manual tags.
+• Search can work across visual, spoken, and structured context instead of depending only on transcripts or incomplete tags.

 • Schema-aware extraction lets catalog and archive teams define the fields they need for rights, QA, editorial taxonomy, and discovery.

-• Automation lets proven archive and catalog enrichment workflows run repeatedly as new media enters the library.
+• Exports, webhooks, and APIs let proven archive and catalog enrichment outputs move into the right systems as new media enters the library.

 Frequently asked questions